napari/napari/docs/source/explanations/rendering.md

 As of napari version 0.4.2 there are two opt-in experimental features related to rendering.
 They can be accessed by setting the environment variables `NAPARI_ASYNC=1` or `NAPARI_OCTREE=1`.
-They are a work in progress.
-See the guide on Rendering for more information.
+See the Guide on Rendering for specific information about those two features.
+This document is more of a general backgrounder on our approach to rendering.

 ## Framerate

-The most common screen refresh rate is 60Hz, so most graphics applications try to draw 60Hz as well.
+The most common screen refresh rate is 60Hz, so most graphics applications try to draw at least 60Hz as well.
 For napari, the primary source of motion is the user panning or zooming the camera.
+If napari renders at 60Hz that motion will be appear smooth to the user.
 If 60Hz cannot be achieved, it's important that the application render as fast as possible.
 The user experience degrades rapidly as the framerate gets slower: